-A recession, depression or other sustained adverse market event resulting from the spread of COVID-19 could also materially and adversely affect our business and the value of our ordinary shares.
+The Group has taken appropriate measures to protect the safety of the employees and continuously monitors and evaluates the situation regarding COVID-19.
+The impact of COVID-19 to date is limited.
+COVID-19 ultimately may impact the clinical trials, including potential delays and restrictions on the ability to recruit and retain patients, principal investigators and healthcare employees.
+COVID-19 could also affect the operations of contract research organizations (CRO), or other contracted suppliers which may result in delays or disruptions in the supply of product candidates.
 The Group continuously monitors the situation regarding COVID-19, and the possible impact on the CROs, contract manufacturing organizations and clinical sites performing research and development activities for the Group.
 All efforts are made to develop alternatives to limit the impact of COVID-19 going forward.

-The ultimate impact of the COVID-19 pandemic is uncertain and subject to change.
-However, management does not expect that COVID-19 will have a material adverse effect on the financial condition or liquidity of the Company.
+Management concluded that the COVID-19 is expected to have some impact but would not have material adverse effect on the financial condition or liquidity of the Group.